MotoMatt5040/transcriber/ReadMe.md

 If there are spaces in your filename, use quotes around the file name

 You can use ```--model``` to specify the model you want to use

+# Issues (Windows Only)

+If you are using an NVIDIA Graphics card, please install GeForce experience.
+It is the easiest way to update your drivers if you don't need to get into serious dev.

+If you are installing on Windows Server 2022 and run into wlanapi.dll is missing, follow the instructions here https://www.nvidia.com/en-us/geforce/forums/geforce-experience/14/347710/can-not-find-wlanapi-dll-file-when-geforec-experie/

+Verify that your GPU is CUDA compatible at https://developer.nvidia.com/cuda-gpus

+If you are using an NVIDIA GPU, you may need to install the CUDA Toolkit at https://developer.nvidia.com/cuda-toolkit-archive

+Make sure you have the correct version of the CUDA Toolkit installed for your GPU and the version of PyTorch you are using (12.4 is what was used in this setup).

+It is HIGHLY recommended to use Anaconda for package management if you are using a GPU.
+It is a much easier way to manage your packages and environments.
+Most of the issues you ma run into can be solved by simply using Anaconda.

+If you are having issues with sqlalchemy connecting to a server, ensure you have the proper ODBC driver installed.
+Driver 18 is the current most up-to-date version: https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16

+If you haven't already, you may need to install the C++ redistributable package for Visual Studio 2019: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0